-Copper prices increased significantly between late 2003 and mid-2008, and after a steep decline in late 2008 and early 2009, have been generally increasing since that time.
+Copper prices increased significantly between late 2003 and mid-2008, and after a steep decline in late 2008 and early 2009, had generally increased until mid-2013, at which time the prices decreased suddenly.
+Through the date of this document, the prices in 2013 had demonstrated a limited recovery.